-When things get apocalyptic, it’s good to have a dedicated team that will keep working on your projects.
+When things get apocalyptic, it’s good to have a dedicated development team that will keep working on your projects.
 Here are our nuggets of wisdom on some real dedication, which stay true even when the world approaches an end.

 Maximize your brand experience from the first moment somebody enters